Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 - literacy comes second
 - literacy input and literacy output pathways matter

-That model opens the research lane.
+That model opens the research series.

 The next step is to ask what the literacy layer would actually require once it exists.